 What is the easiest medication reminder for an older adult?

-For many people, start with a weekly pill organizer and one or two phone alarms.
-Move up to a smarter system only if the simple setup does not solve the problem.
+For most people, start with a weekly pill organizer and one or two phone alarms.
+Move up to a smarter system only if the simple setup isn't solving the problem.

 Are smart pill dispensers worth it?

-They can be worth it when missed doses are common, pills are taken several times a day, or a caregiver needs missed-dose alerts.
+They can be, when missed doses are common, pills are taken several times a day, or a caregiver needs missed-dose alerts.
+They're usually overkill if the current routine is already working.

 Should a caregiver set up medication reminders?

-A caregiver can help, but the older adult should be involved whenever possible.
-The system should fit their routine, comfort level, and privacy preferences.
+A caregiver can help, but try to involve the older adult whenever you can.
+The system needs to fit their routine, comfort level, and privacy preferences, not just make sense on paper.

 If medication routines are part of a bigger safety plan, read The 3 Things to Set Up First If Your Parent Lives Alone.
 If phone alarms are hard to see or hear, start with How to Make Any Phone Easier to See and Use.
 For broader home safety planning, visit Living Safely and Independently at Home.